-In addition to the 100+ activities and the two key summary tables in this book, you can use the handy acronym-TEC-VARIETY-to reflect on the motivational elements of your online classes.
+In addition to the 100+ activities and the two key summary tables in this book, you can use the handy acronym-TEC-VARIETY-to reflect on the motivational elements of your online classes (see the following reminder list of motivational principles).
 You can now build on this structure as well as many of the ideas we describe in this book and modify them as needed.
 We fully expect that you will generate a few interesting ones of your own.
 As you do, please share your respective inventions with others and with us.
 You should also reflect on how you are using the principles embedded in the TEC-VARIETY framework in all your instructional situations, whether you are in a F2F classroom setting, videoconference, fully online class, or some blended learning combination of these.
 TEC-VARIETY should work, albeit in different ways, in any instructional environment or learning situation.